Female Elk: 3 Fascinating Insights into Behaviors and Habitat

 Female elk, also known as cows, possess distinct physical characteristics that set them apart from their male counterparts.
 One notable difference lies in their size and weight.

 While mature bull elk can reach an impressive height of around 5 to 5.5 feet at the shoulder and weigh up to 700-1000 pounds, female elk typically stand slightly shorter, averaging around 4 to 4.5 feet in height and weighing between 500-600 pounds on average.
-Regarding coat color and patterns, female elk exhibit various variations depending on factors such as geographic location and season.
+Regarding coat color and patterns, female elk exhibit variations depending on geographic location and season.

 Their coats are generally lighter in color compared to males, ranging from light brown to reddish-brown tones.
 This lighter coat coloration aids in camouflage within their natural habitats, making them less visible to potential predators.